Smithsonian/mpc-public/mpc-orb/DEVELOPER_NOTES.md

 pip install dist/mpc_orb-0.2.1-py3-none-any.whl --force-reinstall pytest -v tests
 ````
+N.B.
+(1) You may need to change the name of the `dist/mpc_orb-***` as appropriate.

+N.B.
+(2) The `--force-reinstall` is used to ensure that the package is reinstalled, even if it is already installed.

-where the final command runs the various unit tests.
+N.B.
+(3) The `pytest -v tests` command runs the various unit tests.
 If the build & dist-install (above) worked, then the unit-tests should pass.
-NB: The unit-tests require JSON files to exist within the `../site-packages/mpc_orb/sample_json/` directory.
+Because the unit-tests require JSON files to exist within the `../site-packages/mpc_orb/sample_json/` directory,
-As such, this helps to check both that the `sample_json` was copied into the `build` directory,
+they help to check both that the `sample_json` was copied into the `build` directory,
 and that this was subsequently installed.

 ## Pushing to PyPI